november 18, 2025

 • 13:15 – 13:20: Introduction by the moderator

-• 13:20 – 13:55: Paul Stuit – Slavery, salvation, and slander: The Methodists on St. Maarten in the first half of the 19th century
+• 13:20 – 13:45: Paul Stuit – Slavery, Salvation, and Slander: The Methodists on St. Maarten in the first half of the 19th century

-• 13:55 – 14:10: Margo Groenewoud – Searching for Schinck: Revisiting Missionary Work on Curaçao in the Age of the Revolutions
+• 13:45 – 14:10: Margo Groenewoud – Searching for Schinck: Revisiting Missionary Work on Curaçao in the Age of the Revolutions

 • 14:10 – 14:35: Cees Luckhardt – “In the name of …?
-Niewindt and the catholic way of thinking of the enslaved people on Bonaire (Curacao and Aruba)”
+Niewindt and the Catholic Way of Thinking of the Enslaved People on Bonaire (Curaçao and Aruba)”

 • 14:35 – 15:00: Marlon Winedt – Subversive Scriptures: Reclaiming Emancipatory Messages through Creole Bible Translations